sovity/dataspace-portal/authority-portal-backend/authority-portal-api-client-ts/README.md

 ## How to use

-Configure your Authority Portal Client and use endpoints of our Authority Portal
+Configure your Data Space Portal Client and use endpoints of our Data Space Portal
 API:

 ```typescript